oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/left_join.md

-1. Add the join to your table Interface
+1. Add the join to your table Enum

 In the join function of your table you can add the join you need this way.